Home: White “traditional” shirt with black trim, black shorts, white socks

 Accompanying this classic white shirt were classic black shorts, with no design features save for the three trademark Adidas stripes in white; stitched in white on the left leg was the national eagle and the Adidas logo.
 The Trikot was completed by the white socks, which went truly vintage in being plain white with no adornment save for a small Adidas logo.

-Germany played a number of good games in this shirt, but the one I remember the most would be the otherwise unmemorable 1-0 second round victory over an eleven-men-behind-the-ball Paraguay in the second round of Korea/Japan 2008 where the winner was scored in the dying moments Oliver Neuville – closely followed by the dramatic moment when Michael Ballack received the second yellow card in the semi-final against South Korea which would keep him out of the final.
+Germany played a number of games in this shirt, including all seven of their matches in the 2002 World Cup.
+The one I remember the most was the otherwise unmemorable 1-0 second round victory over an eleven-men-behind-the-ball Paraguay in the second round of Korea/Japan 2002 where the winner was scored in the dying moments Oliver Neuville – closely followed by the dramatic moment when Michael Ballack received the second yellow card in the semi-final against South Korea which would keep him out of the final.
 Alongside Ballack, the one player with whom I most associate with the shirt would be top scorer Miroslav Klose.

 The second shirt between 2002 and 2003 saw a breakaway from the traditional DFB green, with this new design being a charcoal grey colour with white trim.
 The only other grey shirt I can remember in international football was England’s dire effort from Euro ’96, but this was a lot better looking.